CodeYourFuture/CYF-PD/content/blocks/prep-for-growth-mindset/readme.md

       own.

-      *M﻿ake a note of your outcome since you will use this in the session.*
+      *Make a note of your outcome since you will use this in the session.*
     name: Test your mindset
     time: 10
     goal: Identify your own mindset